When you see your first bonus number: what to say in the 1:1 after

 You’re not asking for a re-rating.
 You’re asking for the narrative behind the number.
 That narrative is the most useful development feedback you’ll get all year.

-Most managers, asked cleanly, will give you two or three sentences: “you got a 115% multiplier because X and Y went really well; what kept you from being higher was Z.” Write Z down.
+Most managers will give you two or three sentences: “you got a 115% multiplier because X and Y went really well; what kept you from being higher was Z.” Write Z down.
 That’s the punch list for next year.

 The critical word is “meaningfully.”
 Not “a little higher” — that gets you a flat “keep doing what you’re doing.”
 Meaningfully higher forces your manager to name the concrete thing that would bump you from a 115% multiplier to a 130%.

 This question often produces the most honest feedback you’ll get.
-Managers will name specific behaviors, roles, or outcomes they’d want to see.
-“A 130% would usually go to someone who’s leading a cross-functional project, not just executing their own work.”
+“A 130% would usually go to someone leading a cross-functional project, not just executing their own work.”
 Now you know what to aim at.

 What not to say

 Don’t express disappointment, even if you’re disappointed.
 Disappointment in the 1:1 reads as “this person thinks they deserve more than they got” — which may be true but is never the message you want to land in that moment.
-The right moment for a disappointment conversation is later, separately, after you’ve gathered information.
-If you need that conversation, schedule a dedicated 30 minutes for it a week or two later.
+The right moment for a disappointment conversation is later, separately.
+Schedule a dedicated 30 minutes for it a week or two later.
 Do not mash it into the 1:1 after the number drops.

 Don’t ask for more money directly in this meeting.
 The 1:1 after a bonus is not the renegotiation moment.
 Most managers have no authority to change a bonus once it’s been approved.
-Asking in this meeting puts them in an awkward position and changes nothing.
-Save the “can we talk about comp” conversation for the next cycle, informed by what you learned in this one.
+Asking puts them in an awkward position and changes nothing.

 Don’t compare to specific people.
 “I heard Jake got 130% and I got 115%” is a trap.
-Even if it’s accurate and you’re right to wonder, this comparison comes across as petty to most managers.
-Compare to the team, the band, the market — not to individual names.
+Even if accurate and you’re right to wonder, this comparison comes across as petty.

 The asymmetry nobody warns you about